 All applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College on the Graduate College website.

 a statement of purpose.

-Applicants should consult the Art History Graduate Bulletin on the School of Art and Art History website.
+Applicants should consult the Studio Art Graduate Bulletin on the School of Art and Art History website.

 Portfolio contents and submission requirements are as follows.

 Intermedia and video art: documentation of 5 to 10 projects.
 Applicants should include a brief description of each work, illustrated with embedded still images and supplemented by links to online media.
 The precise number of images varies according to the nature of the work.
 No applications will be accepted for intermedia for this year.
-Contact the School of Art and Art History with any questions.
+Contact the School of Art and Art History with questions.